GhoulkidVR/Countdown-To-Christmas-Magic/README.md

 # Countdown Timer with Interactive Effects

 This project creates an interactive countdown timer with some cool visual effects, including falling snowflakes and a particle effect when the user moves the mouse.
-It also includes an IntersectionObserver to animate elements (e.g., `.card`, `.info-grid`, and `.getbot-card`) as they scroll into view, providing a smooth fade-in and zoom effect.
+It also includes an IntersectionObserver to animate elements as they scroll into view, providing a smooth fade-in and zoom effect.

 ## Features